What you should know: I am currently working for Nordcloud as Cloud Advisor, but any posts on this blog reflect my own views and opinions only.

 |Azure - OCI via Interconnect FastPath||0,63||0,06||0,57||0,71|

 |Azure - OCI via public internet||1,49||0,39||1,02||2,76|

 |OCI - OCI internal||0,08||0,01||0,07||0,11|

 If thinking about a multi-cloud setup with strong interdependencies, always consider opting for an ExpressRoute setup on Azure that supports FastPath.
 All measurements show that there is a considerable performance gain (in terms of latency) by choosing this option.
-While this still cannot beat the performance within a single network, you still get numbers in the ballpark of read latency of (slow) SSD drives.
+While this still cannot beat the performance within a single network, you still get numbers of a well setup local network.

 The basic interconnect without FastPath will give you only minor performance gain over public internet, although the redundant dedicated lines of ExpressRoute and FastConnect will increase resiliency of your network, consistency of performance and eventually enhance security.
 Please note that the rather good performance of public internet connectivity might be caused due to Azure and OCI datacenters being geographically located very close together in most cases.

 Using site-to-site VPN connections will lead to a considerable increase in latency.
 If secured connections between datacenters are a concern, consider evaluating a setup using FastConnect and ExpressRoute.

 As i already mentioned above, these results are just a single observation from the London (UK South) region.
 For your specific requirements or region the results may vary, while i believe that the general observations will stay valid.
 Using the scripts i provide you can easily try out setting up an interconnect yourself and get some numbers yourself.
 For doing this, the credits in the trials for OCI and Azure will be sufficient.